 - use plain English, for example, use “and others” not “et al”

-- don’t use full stops after initials or at the end of the reference
+- do not use full stops after initials or at the end of the reference

 Bean C (2015), ‘Independent review of UK economic statistics: Interim report’, December 2015